SuperOfficeDocs/superoffice-docs/user-guide/en/service/customers/company/find.md

 * **Export**: Click here to export the list under **Result** to a file.
 You can choose from these formats: Excel, HTML and plain text.
 If the list contains companies or contacts, you can also export it as a static selection to SuperOffice CRM.

 * **Batch management**: If you select one or more companies under **Result**, you can click this button and select an action to perform on all the selected companies simultaneously.
-For example, you can merge records if the same company has been registered twice.
+For example, you can merge records if the same company was registered twice.

 ## Preview